 The offshore construction and installation for EA One is underway and will be completed by 2020 - ensuring that the programme is set up for success was a crucial element for Scottish Power Renewables.
 Since 2015 we’ve worked to reduce the procurement risk associated with the £2.6bn offshore installation and used this as an opportunity to identify cost savings.

 Our risk engineering experts worked with various contractors including substation and cabling contractors to obtain frequent updates, ensuring all possible risks were recorded with a contingency value assigned to it whilst mitigating wider project risks.
-Our role in managing and avoiding risk supported senior leaders in decision making for next project steps.
+Our role in managing and avoiding risk supported senior leaders in their decision making for next project steps.

 Understanding the technical requirements and adding value